NickElseySpelloC/AmberPowerController/README.md

   Meter: "Pool Meter 1"
   # The name for your device, used in the web app and logs
   Label: iMac Pool Pump
-  # Set this to the homepage URL of the PowerControllerUI web app.
+  # Set this to the homepage URL of the PowerControllerViewer web app.
 This URL is used to transfer device status to the website.
   WebsiteBaseURL: http://127.0.0.1:8000
   WebsiteAccessKey: <Your website API key here>